ary27x/pilot/README.md

 **SCOPING**

-Scoping in python is done using identation , not curly brace (similar to python).
+Scoping in Pilot is done using identation , not curly brace (similar to python).
 Statements with the same indentation have the same scope
 <hr>